Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-python-on-macos.md

 ![Mac Python 3 installed](https://cdn.hashnode.com/res/hashnode/image/upload/v1620800686383/IKKe-JF_c.png)

-However, it's a bit of a mission to manually type the number three after Python.
+However, it's a bit of a mission to type the number three after Python manually.

 To fix that, we can add a new alias to link `python3` to the command `python`.